foreseecode/verint-xm-cordova-plugin/README.md

 There are two requirements to enable notifications in Cordova on Android:

 1. The permission `android.permission.POST_NOTIFICATIONS` must be listed in your application Manifest.
 2. Using the `cordova-plugin-android-permissions` plugin to request the permission.
-On Android 13 and above you need to explicitly request to user to enable the permission for your app.
+Since Android 13 you need to request to user to enable the runtime permission for your app.

 #### Adding the permission to your app